 Venues

-The main venue for the 2023 festival will again be Clapham village, 1.5 miles west of Austwick and within the Yorkshire Dales National Park, a small but bustling village with pubs, cafés, pretty walks, and everywhere mentioned is within a few minutes’ walk.
+The main venue for the 2024 festival will again be Clapham village, 1.5 miles west of Austwick and within the Yorkshire Dales National Park, a small but bustling village with a pub, cafés, village shop, pretty walks, and everywhere mentioned is within a few minutes’ walk.

 The Friday and Saturday evening meals, Monday lunch and all breakfasts, the Friday evening introduction, Saturday evening dance and all the dance workshops are at Clapham Village Hall (LA2 8DZ).